Why this matters

 Alaska cottage food — your questions answered.

-Can I sell seafood since I'm in Alaska?
+Can I sell seafood or fish from home in Alaska?

 Alaska cottage food laws: what is the short version?

 Alaska requires business license before selling cottage food.
 The listed cost is $50.
-There is no state revenue cap in the current data.
-Alaska allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+Alaska allows online orders, in-state shipping, seller delivery for cottage food sellers.
+Alaska also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.

-Do I need a cottage food business license in Alaska?
+Do I need a cottage food license or permit in Alaska?

 Yes.
 Alaska requires business license before selling cottage food.
 The listed cost is $50.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.